 The project would have minimal impact on habitat for the species.
 The alignment and construction methods have been chosen to minimise impacts on better quality areas of potential Green and Golden Bell Frog habitat.
-In particular, the final alignment chosen avoids trenching within native vegetation in the centre of the site, including a swampy area within the 'horse paddock' east of Springhill Road and the rail corridor.
+In particular, the final alignment chosen avoids trenching within good quality native vegetation in the centre of the site, including a swampy area within the 'horse paddock' east of Springhill Road and the rail corridor.
 This area would be underbored to avoid impacts on better quality Green and Golden Bell Frog habitat.
 Trenching and drilling sites would be subject to temporary disturbance only, with the trench covered and stabilised with groundcover vegetation following construction.

 Trenching and drilling works would occur adjacent to a small drainage line at the northern end of Springhill Road.
-No construction works would occur within these locations.
-Sediment fencing and frog-proof fencing are proposed at these location to minimise the risk of indirect impacts (see Section 6.3).
+There would be temoporary impacts on a very small area of Typha wetland from stringing the pipes through the underbore section.
+Construction matting, sediment fencing and frog-proof fencing are proposed at these location to minimise the risk of indirect impacts (see Section 6.3).